UPPMAX/HPC-python/docs/day1/batch.rst

 .. hint::

    Don't type along!
-We will go through an example like this with your self-installed virtual environment under the ML section.
+We will go through an example like this with your self-installed virtual environment later.

 .. tabs::